Bryan-Nolan/coder-survey/README.md

 ## References

-During the research of this project I used various sites to research issues as I was going along.
+During the research of this project, I used various sites to research issues as I was going along.

 [W3 Schools] (https://www.w3schools.com/)
 [Python.org](https://www.python.org/)